mlfoundations/open_lm/README.md

  --logs path/to/logging/dir/
 ```
 Checkpoints and final model weights will be saved to the specified logs directory.
-# Pretrained Models

-## OpenLM 1B
+## Evaluate Model
-OpenLM 1B is a ~1Billion parameter model trained on INSERT TRAINING DATA DETAILS.
-The model checkpoint can be downloaded from [HuggingFace here](https://huggingface.co/mlfoundations/open_lm_1B/tree/main).
-The script used to train this model (for config-copying purposes) is [located here](https://github.com/mlfoundations/open_lm/blob/main/scripts/train_example.sh).
-Once this checkpoint has been downloaded, you can evaluate it by running:
+Once trained, we can evaluate the model.
+This requires [LLM Foundry](https://github.com/mosaicml/llm-foundry), which can be installed via `pip install llm-foundry`.
+Next some configurations are required to pass to the evaluator: a skeleton of these parameters is located at [eval/in_memory_hf_eval.yaml](eval/in_memory_hf_eval.yaml).
+Then just run the following script, making sure to point it at the checkpoint of your trained model (and it's correspending config .json file):
 ```
 cd eval
 python eval_openlm_ckpt.py \
 --eval-yaml in_memory_hf_eval.yaml \
---model-config ../open_lm/model_configs/m1b_neox.json  \ --checkpoint /path/to/openlm_checkpoint.pt
+--model-config ../open_lm/model_configs/open_lm_3b.json  \ --checkpoint /path/to/openlm_checkpoint.pt
 ```

+# Pretrained Models

+## OpenLM 1B
+OpenLM 1B is a ~1Billion parameter model trained on a 1.6T token dataset which consists of a mix of RedPajama, Pile, S2ORC, The Pile of Law, Deepmind Math, and RealNews (the full mixture of training data is described in [more detail here](https://docs.google.com/spreadsheets/d/1YW-_1vGsSPmVtEt2oeeJOecH6dYX2SuEuhOwZyGwy4k/edit?usp=sharing)).
+The model checkpoint can be downloaded from [HuggingFace here](https://huggingface.co/mlfoundations/open_lm_1B/tree/main).
+The script used to train this model (for config-copying purposes) is [located here](https://github.com/mlfoundations/open_lm/blob/main/scripts/train_example.sh).
+Once this checkpoint has been downloaded, you can evaluate it by following the directions in the [Evaluate Model](#evaluate-model) section above:

 | **OpenLM-1B** | **250B Tokens** | **500B tokens** | **750B tokens** | **1T Tokens** | **1.25T Tokens** | **1.5T Tokens** | **1.6T Tokens** |
 |----------------|-----------------|-----------------|-----------------|---------------|------------------|-----------------|-----------------|